Red Tie Club"

 Setting: A city street in front of the Red Tie Club.
 A door that an be opened that leads behind a wall.
 The club is inside through the door.
 A sign is on the door or beside it on the wall that reads, "Red Tie Club."

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.
-The pre-recorded album version is also on the soundtrack CD to serve as a guide.
+The pre-recorded album version is also on the soundtrack CD to serve as a guide, OR TO USE AS THE PRE-RECORDED TRACK FOR AN ALL-AGES PUPPET PERFORMANCE.

 Soundtrack: As always, the specially-recorded soundtrack will make your performance of this skit script much funnier, professional, and effective.
 All of the music and effects called for in this script are on the Combo Package #5 Soundtrack CD, along with the tracks for "The Telltale Talent."
 You may order it now for $20 plus shipping on the Soundtracks Page, or add it to your shopping cart by clicking here.